 Prior to joining GBAO, Nisha was Research Director at Momentum Analysis, where she led quantitative and opposition research for Democratic campaigns, oversaw survey methodology and administration, analyzed data, performed multivariate statistical analysis and developed targeting recommendations.

 Nisha is the co-founder of the Washington Leadership Program.
 She is a graduate of George Mason University where she earned a bachelor’s degree in Mathematics.

-Suparna Reddy is a Legislative Assistant for Congresswoman Eleanor Holmes Norton (DC) in the U.S. House of Representatives.
+Suparna Reddy is a Legislative Counsel for Senator Jack Reed (RI) in the U.S. Senate.
 She has been closely involved with WLP in an organizing capacity since 2017.
-Previously, she worked as an antitrust lawyer for a large law firm in DC.
+Previously, she worked as an antitrust lawyer at a large law firm in DC.
 In addition to interning at the U.S. Department of Labor and Canadian Parliament, she has also worked on economic development in Cleveland, Ohio and Hyderabad, India.

 Shikha is a Senior Business Analyst working in Capital One’s US Card division.
 She has previously worked as a Data Analyst at Fannie Mae and with several government agencies as an environmental-economics consultant in Cambridge, MA and student at American University.
 She also has significant experience with multiple nonprofits working in the immigration, gender-based violence, arts management, and queer-affirming spaces.
 Shikha was a '15 scholar placed at USAID and has a BS in Economics.